michaelgena/nuxeo-indesign-connector/README.md

 mvn clean install
 ```
 You will end up with a zip containing the marketplace package located here ***/marketplace-nuxeo-indesign-connector/target/marketplace-nuxeo-indesign-connector-1.0-SNAPSHOT.zip***.
-Once you installed the package into your nuxeo instance, you need to select the folders to which you want the Anonymous user have a read-only access
+Once you installed the package into your nuxeo instance, you need to select the folders to which you want the ***Guest User*** to have a read-only access
 (This is done under nuxeo instance directly).

 ## How to install the nuxeo connector for inDesign